peterzh/signals/README.md

 # *signals*

 Simple, elegant and flexible stimulus presentation in MATLAB.
+Signals was built for neuroscientists to gain hitherto unprecedented, real-time control over multiple aspects of their bevhaioural experiments.

 Wouldn't it be nice if you could describe the presentation of stimuli in your experiment with simple, concise code? i.e.